syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/theming/theme-engine.md

 - `foot-colors-dark.SYN-OS-WIN95.tmpl` (MATRIX uses the shared `foot` template — only WIN95 overrides `foot`)

-Every other theme (the other 12) uses the shared template for every consumer.
-MATRIX and WIN95 need overrides because they're not new palettes on the shared visual language — they're recreations of a *specific, different* aesthetic, and the shared templates can't express either look:
+Every other theme uses either its family's override template or, for Vanilla, the shared template for every consumer.
+MATRIX and WIN95 need their own exact-name overrides — a tier above their families' own Flatline/ Bevel overrides — because they're not new palettes on a shared visual language, they're recreations of a *specific, different* aesthetic that even their own family's override can't express:

 **LabWC (`labwc-themerc.*`)**: the shared `labwc-themerc.tmpl` sets several keys — `window.active.label.bg`, `.client.color`, `.handle.bg`, `.grip.bg`,